Hyunji-Yun/The_6_Degrees_of_Kevin_Bacon/README.md

-# 3311Project
+# EECS 3311 Project
-the 6 Degrees of Kevin bacon
+The 6 Degrees of Kevin Bacon